 Every new piece of data an organization receives is something learned.
 But each new piece of data on its own provides very few clues as to whether it reflects an opportunity or a risk.
 For a piece of data to be considered relevant, it must first be compared to other related data on hand, i.e., placed into context.
 Lack of context leads organizations to miss the obvious, become less efficient, and so on.
 So, with the overwhelming amount of data out there – particularly in an era of open government and open data – how can organizations bring diverse data sets together into context?
 And what happens when data so specific that opportunities are created for targeted fraud, or spear phishing?

-Following an investment in 2001 by In-Q-Tel, the venture capital arm of the CIA; SRD began playing a role in America’s national security and counterterrorism mission.
-One such contribution includes an analysis of the connections between the individual 9/11 terrorists.
+Following an investment in 2001 by In-Q-Tel, the venture capital arm of the CIA, SRD began playing a role in America’s national security and counterterrorism mission.
+One significant contribution included an analysis of the connections between the individual 9/11 terrorists.
 This link analysis is now taught in universities and has been widely cited by think tanks and the media.

 For media partnerships, contact Jaimey Walking Bear (707) 827-7176 email@example.com